The Importance Of Activities For People With Dementia

 In the early stages of dementia, symptoms may be more subtle.
 For example, people might notice minor changes in their mood and memory.
 As dementia progresses, it can lead to more severe symptoms, like having trouble moving around and forgetting loved ones’ names.
 People with late-stage dementia often need ongoing help with tasks like bathing, eating, dressing, and going to the bathroom.

-Why activities can be important for dementia patients
+Why activities can be important for memory loss in dementia patients

 Even when people with dementia have round-the-clock care, they may still benefit from activities that exercise their bodies and minds.
 Keeping busy may help dementia patients avoid boredom and preserve their mental and physical skills.
 Activities may also provide a sense of purpose while improving daily functioning